Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality

 The non-null CLT and the power expansion (\ref{ineq:power_conc}) are also established for a more general class of Hilbert-Schmidt kernel distance covariance, and the associated generalized kernel distance correlation test $\Psi_{f,\gamma}(\bm{X},\bm{Y};\alpha)$ in (\ref{def:dist_cor_kernel}), under mild conditions on the kernels and the bandwidth parameters.
 This result in particular implies that the generalized kernel distance correlation test admits a universal power behavior with respect to a wide range of choices of kernels and bandwidth parameters.

-An important open question is the universality of the non-null CLT and the power expansion formula (\ref{ineq:power_conc}) with respect to the distribution of $(X,Y)$.
-The assumed Gaussianity in this paper is used mainly to give exact moment calculations for $\E \mathfrak{p}(X,Y)$, where $\mathfrak{p}:\R^p\times \R^q\to \R$ is a polynomial.
-We believe it is relatively straightforward to extend the results of this paper to the following setting: \begin{quote} $(X_i,Y_i)$'s $(i=1,\ldots,n)$ are i.i.d. copies of $(X^\top,Y^\top)^\top = \Sigma^{1/2} Z$.
-Here $Z \in \R^{p+q}$ has i.i.d. components satisfying strong enough moment conditions and a Poincar\'e inequality: there exists some $c_\ast>0$ such that $\var(f(Z_1))\leq c_\ast\cdot \E f'(Z_1)^2$ holds for any absolutely continuous function $f$. \end{quote} In particular, under such a setting, we believe that the non-null CLT in Theorem \ref{thm:non_null_clt} still holds with a modification in the variance formula due to additional terms coming from exact moment calculations, and that the power expansion formula (\ref{ineq:power_conc}) also holds.

-The more interesting question of greater universality, recorded below, is motivated by the fact that the power expansion formula in the form of (\ref{ineq:power_conc}) does not explicitly involve any Gaussianity (or the specific form of $(X,Y)$ assumed above).
+An important open question is the universality of the power expansion formula (\ref{ineq:power_conc}) and the non-null CLT with respect to more general distributions of $(X,Y)$.
+The first question of power universality, recorded below, is motivated by the fact that the power expansion formula in the form of (\ref{ineq:power_conc}) does not explicitly involve any specific form of $(X,Y)$ assumed in (\ref{def:main_dist}).

 \begin{problem} Establish the universality of (\ref{ineq:power_conc}) for general data distributions. \end{problem}